Ed94/refactor/Readme.md

 TODO:
 * Possibly come up with a better name.
-* Cleanup memory usage (it hogs quite a bit or what it does..)
+* Cleanup memory usage (it hogs quite a bit for what it does..)
 * Split lines of file and refactor it that way instead (better debug, problably negligable performance loss, worst case can have both depending on build type)
+* Accept multiple files at once `-files`